u3555972/FINA4350-WSB-Sentiment-and-Stock-Returns/Blog Posts/Cleaning Reddit Data and Identifying Stock.md

 I found a faster way by directly using df.Column.replace, which uses Series operation which should be faster than using .map().
 To remove everything else besides the data we wanted to keep, I did the inverse of the usual Series.replace().
 Everything within the brackets ‘[^ ]’ would be protected, and anything outside specifically mentioned will be replaced with an empty string.
 I learned that we could also add specific strings to be protected if it’s delimited by a ‘|’, hence the earlier joining of emojis to protect them.
 For the characters that would be deleted, it would only delete that specific character, but I learned that we needed to add the ‘\S+’ to indicate that any non-space character followed by it will also be replaced.

 Finally, I would combine all the text within the three columns into one column.
 This will be needed to identify which stock is being discussed in the text.
-However, since we are taking the first stock mentioned, I decided to combine them on the order of Title, Content, Comment, as I assumed that the stock being discussed will be mentioned in the Title first.
+However, since we are taking the first stock mentioned, I decided to combine them in the order of Title, Content, Comment, as I assumed that the stock being discussed will be mentioned in the Title first.
 If not, it should be in the Content followed by the Comment.

 ***Function to Clean Data Continued: Keeping Only Words and Emojis (and '!')***